Cayman Islands national football team: 2000–2010

-In 2000, given the status of the Cayman Islands as one of the British overseas territories, the national team attempted to use this as a loophole to call up a number of uncapped players possessing British passports but who had no specific links to the islands.
+In 2000, given the status of the Cayman Islands as one of the British overseas territories, the national team attempted to use this as a loophole to call up several uncapped players possessing British passports but who had no specific links to the islands.
 Barry McIntosh, a football agent, was called in to scout players for an upcoming FIFA World Cup qualifier against Cuba and ultimately he secured eight players i.e. Wayne Allison (Tranmere Rovers), Ged Brannan (Motherwell), David Barnett (Lincoln City), Martin O'Connor (Birmingham City), Dwayne Plummer (Bristol City), Barry Hayles (Fulham), Neville Roach (Southend United) and Neil Sharpe (Boreham Wood).
-With the exception of Allison the players all appeared in a 5–0 friendly defeat against D.C.
+Except Allison the players all appeared in a 5–0 friendly defeat against D.C.
 United but before they could appear in any official internationals FIFA stepped in and barred the players from representing the Cayman Islands due to their failure to satisfy the existing rules for national team eligibility.
 Of the eight players only Hayles went on to play international football, appearing for Jamaica ten times.

-In the first round of the 2002 qualifiers, Cayman Islands was once again eliminated by Cuba, winning 4–0 in Havana and drawing 0–0 in George Town.
+In the first round of the 2002 qualifiers, the Cayman Islands was once again eliminated by Cuba, winning 4–0 in Havana and drawing 0–0 in George Town.
 History repeated itself four years later, in the 2006 qualifiers, since the Cubans eliminated the Caymanian team from the World Cup for the third time in a row (1–2 in George Town and 4–0 in Havana).

 Things didn't change significantly for the 2010 qualifiers, only this time it was Bermuda that eliminated the Cayman Islands in the first round, 4–2 on aggregate.
 Regardless, this tie saw the Caymanians earn their first points away from home, earning a 1–1 draw at Hamilton on 3 February 2008, with Allean Grant scoring in the 87th minute.

 2010–present

 Qualifying directly into the second round of the 2014 qualifiers, the Cayman Islands were drawn in group A along with their peers from El Salvador, the Dominican Republic and Suriname.
-They lost 5 games out of 6, rescuing a 1-1 draw on the last day, on 14 November 2011, against the Dominicans.
+They lost 5 games out of 6, rescuing a 1–1 draw on the last day, on 14 November 2011, against the Dominicans.
 The Caymanian team did not play any match again in the next few years, since declining their participation in the 2012 and 2014 Caribbean Cups.
 But they returned to the 2018 qualifiers, facing Belize in the first round.
 The first leg in Belmopan finished 0–0 and the second leg in George Town finished 1–1.
 The 1–1 aggregate score meant the Cayman Islands were eliminated on the away goal rule.
 With this unbeaten elimination, Cayman Islands can say that they are one of the few teams in the world that did not qualify for a FIFA World Cup despite not losing a single match.

-Recent results and forthcoming fixtures
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.